The Homeowner’s Ultimate Guide to Frozen Pipes

 If you’re sure the problem isn’t within one of your home’s exposed pipes, then here’s what you need to do next.
 Try turning on all the faucets and water fixtures within the house and take note of the ones that aren’t working.

-This is valuable information for your plumber too, so whether you find the frozen pipe or not, this step pays off.
+This is valuable information for your plumber too, so whether you find the damaged pipe or not, this step pays off.

-- If all the faucets within a single room aren’t working, it means that the frozen pipe is one that splits from the mainline on that floor.
+- If all the faucets within a single room aren’t working, it means that the pipe you’re looking for is one that splits from the mainline on that floor.